dhermes/bossylobster-blog/content/2012-09-10-last-to-cross-finish-line-part-three.md

-This method uses the key from the batch parent to perform another ancestor query and creates an object which can [iterate over all the keys](https://developers.google.com/appengine/docs/python/ndb/queries#iterators) of the tasks in the batch.
-By using the <span style="color: lime; font-family: Courier New, Courier, monospace;">delete\_multi</span> function provided by <span style="color: lime; font-family: 'Courier New', Courier, monospace;">ndb</span>, we are able to delete these in parallel rather than waiting for each to complete.
+This method uses the key from the batch parent to perform another ancestor query and creates an object which can [iterate over all the keys](https://developers.google.com/appengine/docs/python/ndb/queries#iterators) of thetasks in the batch.
+By using the<span style="color: lime; font-family: Courier New, Courier, monospace;">delete\_multi</span>function provided by<span style="color: lime; font-family: 'Courier New', Courier, monospace;">ndb</span>, we are able to delete these in parallel rather than waiting for each to complete.
 After deleting all the tasks, the batcher deletes itself and clean up is done.
 Since the <span style="color: lime; font-family: Courier New, Courier, monospace;">TaskBatcher.CheckComplete</span>
-spawns <span
+spawns<span
-style="color: lime; font-family: 'Courier New', Courier, monospace;">CleanUp</span> in a deferred task, if the deletes time out, the task will try again until all tasks in the batch are deleted.
+style="color: lime; font-family: 'Courier New', Courier, monospace;">CleanUp</span>in a deferred task,if the deletes time out, the task will try again until all tasks in the batch are deleted.

 As a final method on <span